-Example: If you enrolled in Part A 2 years late, then you pay a higher premium for 4 years.
-If 3 years late, you pay a higher premium for 6 years.
+Example: If you enroll in Part A 2 years late, then you must pay a higher premium for 4 years.
+If you enroll 3 years late, then you must pay a higher premium for 6 years.
 And so on.

-If your Initial Enrollment Period has ended and you have gone without Part D coverage, Part C coverage, or creditable prescription drug coverage for a continuous period of 63 days then you may be assessed a late penalty to your Part D monthly premium.
+If your Initial Enrollment Period has ended and you have gone without Part D coverage, Medicare Advantage coverage, or creditable prescription drug coverage for a continuous period of 63 days then you may be assessed a late penalty to your Part D monthly premium.

 Note: Monthly penalties are always rounded to the nearest $.10.